faceyspacey/redux-first-router/README.md

 control of rendering to do that at the highest level. `shouldComponentUpdate`, pure functions and [reselect](https://github.com/reactjs/reselect) will be your best friend.
 Everything else gets in the way.
 And of course **Pure Redux Router** stays out of the way.
 Straightup, let us know if you think we nailed it or what we're missing.
 Feel free to use github issues.

+Gee, I've never seen a Redux middleware/enhancer tool return so many things to use for configuring the store???
+>Part of what **Pure Redux Router** does so well (and one of its considerations from the start) is server side rendering.
+All these aspects depend on state unique to each visit/request.
+The returned `middleware`, `enhancer, `reducer` and `thunk` functions share enclosed state (i.e. within a "closure") in a *per instance* fashion.
+Most of the code is written as pure utility functions and we are very proud about that.
+But what's not is returned to you in a way that will insure state is not shared between requests on the server.
+In short, we have spared no expense to get this package as tight as possible.
+Watch the video below to get an idea of how the system works and its overall simplicity: